Bennett-Petzold/llama_cpp-rs/README.md

 debug builds (running just `cargo build`/`cargo run`) will suffer greatly from the lack of optimisations.
 Therefore, unless debugging is really necessary, it is highly recommended to build and run using Cargo's `--release` flag.
+When used as a dependency, this crate can be [overriden](https://doc.rust-lang.org/cargo/reference/profiles.html#overrides) for a higher opt level in dev builds.

 ### Cargo Features